-- 28. The University's financial support package is unchanged from that outlined in the access agreement for 2016/17.
-This package was influenced by primary research in Autumn 2013 with potential students to consider how the University would allocate its financial support package following the closure of the National Scholarship Programme.
-The results indicated that the majority of respondents would rather see a smaller financial sum distributed to a larger number of students, and should be based on the criteria of financial background. - 29.
-From 2015/16 entry and continuing for 2016/17 and 2017/18 entry, the Leeds Trinity Bursary will be provided to eligible students.
+- 22. The University's financial support package is unchanged from that outlined in the 2017/18.
+This package was influenced by primary research in Autumn 2013 with potential students to consider how it would allocate its financial support package with the closure of the National Scholarship Programme.
+The results indicated that the majority of respondents would rather see a smaller financial sum distributed to a larger number of students, and should be based on the criteria of financial background. - 23.
+For 2018/19 entry, the Leeds Trinity Bursary will be provided to eligible students.
 This will be a cash award of £1,000, to be awarded at level 5 (the second year of the course), to all eligible students with a household income of £25,000 or less.
 To be eligible for the award students must be UK home or EU student with a household income of £25,000 or less (as assessed by Student Finance England or other relevant funding body) who start an undergraduate honours programme in 2017/18.
-So for 2017/18 entry the bursary will be paid in 2018/19.
-The decision to make the award at Level 5 rather than Level 4 was made in consultation with student representatives and aims to reflect that Level 5 is often a more difficult year financially as students move out of halls and off campus. - 30.
-A Care Leavers Bursary will also continue to be available in 2017/18.
+So for 2018/19 entry the bursary will be paid in 2019/20.
+The decision to make the award at Level 5 rather than Level 4 was made in consultation with student representatives and aims to reflect that Level 5 is often a more difficult year financially as students move out of halls and off campus. - 24.
+A Care Leavers Bursary will also continue to be available in 2018/19.
 This is available on undergraduate three year degree programme entry in 2017/18, and recognises that some people from a care background may face different and/or further challenges when making the decision to apply to university.
 This is a £1,000 annual cash bursary, given for three years of study.
 To receive the Care Leavers Bursary, students must meet the following criteria: - a.
 Be a UK or EU student on a full-time or sandwich course and are paying the full fee either yourself or by a sponsor - b.
 Have 'former relevant care leaver status' according to the Children (Leaving Care) Act 2000.
 This status applies to people under the age of 25 who were 'looked after' by the local authority for at least 13 weeks since the age of 14 and ending after the age of 16.
 This will be evidenced by a letter from the local authority detailing your status. - c.
-Must be aged 25 or under at the time of enrolment with the University. - 31.
-Two elements in the financial support package continue from previous years in response to evolving government changes.
-The first is to replace funding that would previously have been available to students through the Disabled Students Allowances (DSA) and the second is to provide additional hardship support where it is felt that the mainstreaming of the Access to Learning Fund (ALF) into HEFCE's student opportunity funding will leave a shortfall compared to need.

-- 32. Full details of the financial support package will be available on the Leeds Trinity University website. - 33.
+Must be aged 25 or under at the time of enrolment with the University. - 25.
+Two elements in the financial support package continue from 2015/16 in response to evolving government changes.
+The first is to replace funding that would previously have been available to students through the Disabled Students Allowances (DSA) and the second is to provide additional hardship support where it is felt that the mainstreaming of the Access to Learning Fund (ALF) into HEFCE's student opportunity funding will leave a shortfall compared to need. - 26.
+Full details of the financial support package will be available on the Leeds Trinity University website. - 27.
 We will have evaluation programmes in place to capture how our financial support is helping to achieve our aims.